decagonhq/meddle-api/README.md

 ## Installation Guidelines

 ### Provision app using docker
-To run this app using docker, follow the command below
+To run this app using docker, you first of all need to make sure you have docker installed on your system.

 ```bash
   git clone git@github.com:decagonhq/meddle-api.git